GianlucaStarke/PHP-verificador-funcoes/README.md

 # PHP-function-check
 Receive a function name by input.
 If function exists, execute it.

-Modify the files as your wish.
+Modify the files as you wish.